Autonomous coordination and control of smart converters for sustainable power systems

 Qianwen Xu

-Assistant Professor at KTH, Co-PI of project Autonomous coordination and control of smart converters for sustainable power systems, PI of project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning, Digital Futures Faculty
+Assistant Professor at KTH, Former Co-PI: Autonomous coordination and control of smart converters for sustainable power systems, Former PI: Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning, Digital Futures Faculty